woodchen-ink/azure-to-openai-adapter/readme-en.md

 [English](./readme-en.md) / [简体中文](./readme.md)

 # Deploy a proxy using node.js(node>=16) to call the Azure openai interface in openai.
+This project aims to help developers deploy a proxy server using Node.js, allowing them to call Azure's OpenAI interface in the same way as they would with OpenAI.
+Follow the steps below to set up and use the project:

 ## Usage
 1. Download this project and modify it according to the instructions in app.js.